-This recipe is like a magical Unicorn, because finding a recipe that the entire family likes (including a 4 picky year old) is akin to finding a Unicorn.
+This smoked meatballs on the pellet grill recipe is like a magical unicorn, because finding a recipe that the entire family likes (including a picky 4-year-old) is akin to finding a unicorn.
 The beauty of this unicorn recipe is that it’s so darn easy and uses ingredients you can easily find or pull out of your fridge.

-This recipe is so addictive because the smoke flavor is truly the unspoken ingredient that takes it up a notch- giving it that “moorish” taste- as in, “I’ll have MORE please!”
+This recipe is so addictive because the smoke flavor is truly the unspoken ingredient that takes it up a notch, giving it that “more-ish” taste—as in, “I’ll have MORE please!”

 If you love to cook on your pellet smoker, check out my other easy-peasy sheetpan recipes that can all be made on your smoker with Kingsford pellets here.
 Sheetpan meals are one of my go-to easy clean up recipes (because you line them with parchment paper) for my pellet smoker- they’re super easy to make and adaptable to what ingredients you have on hand!

 Now here are the deets on this tasty unicorn of a recipe:Print

 Smoked Sheetpan meatballs are an easy peasy way to make use of what you have in the fridge, can be applied to whatever ground meat you have on hand, are a great option for mixing and matching flavors.
 In this recipe, we make BBQ and Colby Jack meatballs made in the pellet smoker.

 - 2 cups BBQ sauce (sugar free Keto bbq sauce recipe here)

 - 1 cup shredded Colby jack (cheddar or onother mild cheese can be swapped)